 By Boyce Thompson

-It’s curious that Mid-Century Modern homes (or Eichler house plans) are enjoying a comeback.
-The design of these post-WWII homes, open and light-filled, was supposed to point toward the future, not become a desired object of the past.
-But with their accent on sculpted interior spaces and seamless connections between indoor and outdoor spaces, the best MCM homes deliver a captivating lifestyle that still has traditional home styles playing catch up.
-When they come on the market, homes built by Joseph Eichler or designed by Cliff May, Robert Neutra, A. Quincy Jones, and others often sell for a premium.
+Easygoing and popular, mid century modern house plans are enjoying a comeback.
+The design of these post-WWII homes was supposed to point toward the future, not become a desired object of the past.
+But with their accent on sculpted interior spaces and seamless connections between indoor and outdoor spaces, the best mid century modern home plans deliver a captivating lifestyle that still has traditional home styles playing catch up.

-Several designers in the Houseplans portfolio sell updated versions of Mid-Century Modern homes that are worth investigating.
+Several designers in the Houseplans portfolio sell updated versions of mid century modern house plans that are worth investigating.
 It would be tough to replicate the design of the original homes, built when codes were lenient to non-existent.
 Today’s energy codes make it difficult to use the copious amounts of glass found in the originals.
 While the form of these homes appears simple enough to build, many of the details (particularly the junctions where different materials met) can be expensive to execute.
 And the intimate connections between the home and natural landscape may require a special lot or landscaping plan.

-The best Mid-Century Modern homes appear to grow organically out of the ground.
+The best mid century modern home plans appear to grow organically out of the ground.
 The effect stems in part from a strong horizontal orientation.
 Low-slung roof lines mimicked the slope of the land and worked in harmony with horizontal siding and window patterns.
 In the days when land was cheap, homes could ramble across a lot, embracing natural features.
 Home designers often worked closely with landscape architects to strategically frame exterior views.
 Aficionados say the homes had an exuberance and attention to detail missing from many homes today.

 Plan 544-2 is inspired by the classic designs of Frank Lloyd Wright, Cliff May and Quincy Jones.

-The Solatrium Garden house, unlike its MCM precedents, has a compact, rectangular footprint.
+This home design, unlike its mid century modern precedents, has a compact, rectangular footprint.
 It could be built on mainstream lots within established neighborhoods or master plan developments.
-Murphy designed integrated gardens into the plan – the most prominent shows up in an alcove between the great room and master bedroom – to create prized connections between home and nature.
+Integrated gardens are designed into the plan – the most prominent shows up in an alcove between the great room and master bedroom – to create prized connections between home and nature.
 Powered by photo-voltaic panels, with radiant heating in the floor and a tank-less hot-water heater, the home meets the highest environmental standards.

 Plan 895-60 features a simple, open layout and plenty of outdoor-living space.